segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 After selecting a cohort, use Predictions with the following Segment features:

-- [Audiences](/docs/engage/audiences/), which you can create with predictions as a base.
-As part of Engage, Segment also offers prebuilt [Suggested Predictive Audiences](/docs/unify/traits/predictions/suggested-predictive-audiences/).
+- [Audiences](/docs/engage/audiences/), build new audiences using Predictions as a base.
+Segment also provides prebuilt [Suggested Predictive Audiences](/docs/unify/traits/predictions/suggested-predictive-audiences/) as part of Engage..
 - [Journeys](/docs/engage/journeys/); use Predictions in Journeys to trigger [Engage marketing campaigns](/docs/engage/campaigns/) when users enter a high-percentage cohort, or send promotional material if a customer shows interest and has a high propensity to buy.
 - [Destinations](/docs/connections/destinations/); send your Predictions downstream to [Warehouses](/docs/connections/storage/warehouses/), support systems, and ad platforms.